JohannesNakayama/JohannesNakayama/README.md

 ### Hi there 👋

-My name is Johannes and I work as a Data Scientist at [Fabit GmbH](fabit.app).
+My name is Johannes and I work as a Data Scientist at <a href="fabit.app">Fabit GmbH</a>.